Rajdeep-Nemo/sugarglaze/CODE_OF_CONDUCT.md

 # Code of Conduct

-## Overview

-Be respectful, professional, and constructive in all interactions.
+We are committed to maintaining a respectful, professional, and constructive environment for everyone involved in this project.

+---

 ## Expected Behavior

-* Use clear and respectful language
+- Use clear, respectful, and inclusive language.
-* Accept feedback gracefully
+- Accept feedback gracefully and engage in good faith.
-* Focus on improving the project
+- Focus on what is best for the project and its contributors.

+---

 ## Unacceptable Behavior

-* Harassment, insults, or personal attacks
+- Harassment, insults, or personal attacks of any kind.
-* Discrimination of any kind
+- Discrimination based on identity, background, or experience level.
-* Trolling, spamming, or disruptive behavior
+- Trolling, spamming, or any behavior that disrupts collaboration.

+---

 ## Enforcement

-Maintainers may remove or reject contributions that violate this code of conduct.
+Maintainers reserve the right to remove, edit, or reject comments, commits, and contributions that violate this code of conduct.

+---

 ## Scope

-Applies to all project spaces (issues, pull requests, discussions).
+This code of conduct applies across all project spaces, including issues, pull requests, and discussions.